raganwald/raganwald.github.com/_posts/2016-04-25-hubris-impatient-sieves-of-eratosthenes.md

 ### althea and bob pair

-Espressos finished, Althea and Bob ordered another round and started pairing in the coffee shop.
+Espressos finished, Althea and Ben ordered another round and started pairing in the coffee shop.

 Althea pointed out that the merge algorithm is useful if you always need the lowest composite number.
 But in truth, the sieve does not *need* the lowest composite number, it merely needs to know if the number it is testing is *any* of the lowest multiples of the primes seen so far.